Cal Raleigh Preview, Player Props: Mariners vs. Reds

-The Seattle Mariners, including Cal Raleigh (.344 batting average in his past 10 games), take on starter Connor Phillips and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Seattle Mariners, including Cal Raleigh (.415 on-base percentage in past 10 games, 104 points above season-long percentage), take on starting pitcher Lyon Richardson and the Cincinnati Reds at Great American Ball Park, Wednesday at 6:40 PM ET.

-He reached base in both of his plate appearances in his most recent appearance against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Reds.

 Cal Raleigh Game Info & Props vs. the Reds